hazelcast/hazelcast/docs/design/alto/client-interaction.md

 First, 3-bytes long protocol identifier is sent. (bytearray representation of `CP2`).

-Then, the client authenticates to the TPC event loop using the new `ExperimentalTpcAuthenticationCodec`, which has the following definition. (note: this codec was later renamed to `ClientTpcAuthenticationCodec` when the TPC was promoted to stable status.)
+Then, the client authenticates to the TPC event loop using the new `ExperimentalTpcAuthenticationCodec`, which has the following definition. (note: this codec was later removed and replaced by the new `ClientTpcAuthenticationCodec` when the TPC was promoted to stable status.)

 ```yaml
 - id: 3